All Collections

 Using iTunes

-iTunes enable you to reformat audio files to and from a number of different file types, here is a handy guide which explains how to do this.
+iTunes enables you to reformat audio files to and from several different file types, here is a handy guide that explains how to do this.

 Using Audacity